☰

 Building the artifacts #

-To build all SimKube artifacts for the first time run: - git submodule init && git submodule update - make build from the root of this repository.
+To build all SimKube artifacts for the first time run:

 For all subsequent builds of SimKube artifacts, run only make build from the root of this repository.